 - 1. Load the preset you want to clean. - 2.
 Push PSET and then touch File->Clean.
 Blackbox will prompt you to confirm "Del Unused WAVs?"
 If you choose OK, blackbox will search the preset folder for any WAV files that are not mapped to pads in this preset.
-Any unmapped WAV files in this preset's folder will be deleted.
+Any WAV files in this preset's folder that are not used by pads in this preset will be deleted.
 Blackbox will save the preset.xml file as part of this process.

 WARNING: this action cannot be undone.
-Touch anywhere besides OK to cancel this operation..
+You can touch anywhere besides OK to cancel this operation..